tariqhawis/tariqhawis.github.io/_projects/injectbot-first-ever-gui-sql-injection-tool.md

 # Have an idea for InjectBot?

-There are plenty of improvements this script could use, If you want to add something and have any cool idea related to this tool, please contact me using [github issues](https://github.com/tariqhawis/injectbot/issues) and I will update the master version.
+There are plenty of improvements this script could use, If you want to add something and have any cool ideas related to this tool, please contact me using [github issues](https://github.com/tariqhawis/injectbot/issues) and I will update the master version.

 If you are a PHP developer yourself, feel free to PR this tool, and I will merge the good ideas.